This article contains affiliate links, which means I earn a small commission on purchases. Opinions are my own.

 - Caribbean Beach to Art of Animation/Pop Century Line

 For example, if you board at Epcot and want to go to Hollywood Studios, you’ll need to disembark at the Caribbean Beach station and hop on the Hollywood Studios Line.
-According to Disney Food Blog, when you reach the last station on the line (Epcot, Hollywood Studios, or Art of Animation/Pop Century), you will be required to disembark.
+When you reach the last station on the line (Epcot, Hollywood Studios, or Art of Animation/Pop Century), you will be required to disembark (you can then hop back on, but you must get off first to do so).
 Apparently, there are no round-trips offered on the Skyliner.
-(When more information is released about transferring/round-trips/disembarking, I will be sure to let you know.)

 According to WDW Prep School, here are the estimated travel times for each stop: